-The Leonid meteor shower has now officially begun, though rates will be low until the third week of November, and a bright Moon will hamper observing in 2019.
+The Leonid meteor shower has now officially begun, though rates will be low until the third week of November.
+The good news is that there will be no moonlight to hamper observing in 2020.
 Here is some helpful advice on what will happen.

 The shower, also simply known as the Leonids, is a display of shooting stars that occurs every year, in November.
 It varies in strength and is produced by dust grains shed by a comet known as 55P/Tempel-Tuttle.